awsdocs/amazon-vpc-user-guide/doc_source/VPC_Scenario3.md

 1. Review the settings that you've chosen\.
 Make any changes that you need, and then choose **Launch** to choose a key pair and launch your instance\.

 For the instances running in the VPN\-only subnet, you can test their connectivity by pinging them from your network\.
-For more information, see [Testing the VPN Connection](HowToTestEndToEnd_Linux.md)\.
+For more information, see [Testing the Site\-to\-Site VPN Connection](https://docs.aws.amazon.com/vpn/latest/s2svpn/HowToTestEndToEnd_Linux.html)\.

 If you did not assign a public IPv4 address to your instance in the public subnet in step 5, you will not be able to connect to it\.
 Before you can access an instance in your public subnet, you must assign it an Elastic IP address\.